paireks/Megarachne/README.md

 Megarachne allows you to convert Rhino/Grasshopper geometry into graphs and solve specific problems with it.

-Actually all the Megarachne's graphs are directed and all of the edges have weights that are equal to the length of those edges.
+Actually all the Megarachne's graphs are directed and all of the edges have weights that are equal to the length of these edges.

 ## Features (1.0.0)